 At Southwest Exteriors it’s up to the design consultants—who sell the job—to follow up at some point with homeowners who buy a partial.
 “They need to lock that in,” Barr says.
 “Ask clients: ‘When will you be ready for the next phase?’
 Come up with a plan to do the rest, put it on your calendar and follow up.”

-Rahn says companies that take an all or nothing approach—and they’re out there—are misguided.
+Rahn says companies that take an all or nothing approach to window sales—and they’re out there—are misguided.
 “We position ourselves with ethics, character, leadership, and quality products,” he says.
 “If they can only afford six, why not get six now and then the other six in the second quarter of next year?
 Normalize that process.
 Say thanks for the business and do a great job, and they’ll never call anyone else.”